 SKIN TONE BEFORE PIGMENT

 We've applied our decades of expertise to formulate amazing lipsticks in an array of shades designed to work with every skin tone.

-For too long, people like you have been told that skin tone determines your beauty options.
+For too long, people have been told that skin tone determines beauty options.
 We couldn’t DISAGREE more!
 Skin tone—The overall color of our skin—is the result of genetics and UV exposure.
 Dominant skin tones are either brown, olive or pink.

 Where our ancestors lived is mapped in our genes, with skin tones being darker in the South becoming lighter in Northern regions.
 Skin tones range from the deepest velvety purple-brown to the lightest alabaster rose-white.

-In an effort to equalize, the beauty brands are attempting to launch a shade for each ethnicity.
+In an effort to equalize, the beauty brands are attempting to launch a shade for each skin tone.
 This sounds good from a PR and marketing perspective, but it’s sending the wrong message: that if you have a certain skin tone, there’s only a specific range of colors available to you.

 Undertones are either red, yellow or blue, and are determined by skin translucence, nutrition and the concentration of chromophores; hemoglobin, carotene, collagen and, of course, melanin.
 Here’s how: